justcompile/airfinity/README.md

 This is Richard Hayes' submission for the Data Engineer exercise.
 This readme contains information of how to setup & run the application components.

 > Disclaimer
-> Due to time constraints, for the occurrences where details of events within a supplied format do not match with those in the Events Database they are skipped.
+> Due to time constraints, for the occurrences where details of events within a supplied format do not match with those in the Events Database they are added to another table with the intension that they can be processed at a later date.

 ### Setup Instructions